 For many international students, having the option to work while studying abroad plays a big part in deciding on a study abroad destination.
 Working while studying can help you earn an income and offset the cost of your studies.
-It can also help you get invaluable experience in the local job market to start building your resume and develop your skills.
-In an effort to make your decision a bit easier, we’re going to break down the different work while studying abroad options in:
+It can also help you get valuable experience in the local job market to start building your resume.
+To make your decision a bit easier, we’re going to break down the different work while studying options in:

 Australia